Combining Changes and Conflict Resolution

 • No conflicts on changes to lists of widgets – When two developers make changes to widgets in the same document there is no conflict, the changes are combined.
 However, if the changes are made too close to the same place in the document, a list order conflict is reported that reminds the developer who is merging the changes to decide on the final order of the widgets in the list.

-• Can be aborted at any time.
+• They can be aborted at any time.
 Studio Pro will continue from your latest local commit.

 The differences between the two approaches are as follows: